 Designing death better

-I’m Rebecca Pardo, an anthropologist, technologist, and design researcher.
+I’m Rebecca Pardo, an anthropologist, technologist, and certified death doula.

 I strive to create more supportive experiences around end of life through The Nightside.